vmsaif/tcpChatJava/readme.md

 A dash `-` is command mode.
 - `-createRoom 'room_Name'` without the quotes.
 - `-rooms` to list all the rooms.
-- `join 1` to join room number 1.
+- `-join 1` to join room number 1.
 It starts from 0.
 - `-rDetails` current room details.
 - `-leave` to leave to current room.